-As an international student you will enjoy the diversity of Amherst, Massachusetts, a community with more than 30,000 students from all over the world.
+As a Hampshire international student, you’ll also enjoy the diversity of Amherst, Massachusetts, a community with more than 30,000 undergraduate students from all over the world who make up the Five College Consortium.

 To be considered eligible to apply as an international student, you may not be a citizen or permanent resident of the United States.
-International students are eligible to apply for financial aid.
-More information on deadlines and required documents can be found here.
+International students are eligible to apply for financial aid; more information on deadlines and required documents for financial aid can be found here.

 |Spring 2021||November 1||November 10||December 1|